 The following essential oils may help with a sore throat:

 Peppermint is among the most popular essential oils for treating a sore throat.
-A 2013 study found peppermint oil to have antimicrobial properties against pathogens that enter the body through the mouth.
+A

 A more recent study suggested that peppermint oil also acts as an antibacterial agent, meaning it may help fight off bacteria.
 Peppermint also contains menthol, which is the base ingredient of many sore throat medications, such as lozenges.